It’s most golfing parent’s dream for their kid to take up the sport – and it’s easy to see why.

 Similarly, don’t just drag your child along to your golfing sessions.
 Make them a shared experience, and go into them knowing you probably won’t play your best.

-There are a number of family friendly courses in the UK where you can practise with your child.
+There are a number of family friendly courses in the UK where you can practice with your child.

 Give them the right equipment